 Asthma

-In this section there is all forms and resources available for caring for students with asthma.
+This section includes all forms and resources available to care for students with asthma.

-Each plan plays a specific role in managing a student’s asthma care at school, ensuring that everyone involved understands how to provide daily and emergency support.
+Each plan plays a specific role in managing a student’s asthma care at school to make sure everyone involved understands how to provide daily and emergency support.

 Asthma action plan (AAP)